cdklabs/cdk-docker-image-deployment/API.md

 - *Type:* <a href="#cdk-docker-image-deployment.Source">Source</a>

-Source of image to deploy.
+Source of the image to deploy.

 ---